 If your plan is for a new home or an addition to your home, such as a second story, a garage, deck, patio cover or similar project, your first step is to call Building and Inspections at 303-795-3751.
 Find out about setbacks, maximum allowable height of a structure and maximum lot coverage before you start on construction drawings.
 In the beginning, the only document you need to bring to the Permit Center is a site plan of your lot.
 Indicate to scale on the site plan where you plan to build.

 If you live in a covenant-controlled community, you may need a letter of approval from your architectural control committee.
 We try to comply with all homeowner associations and the permitting process may be delayed without their prior approval.

-Make an appointment with Development Services even before you start on construction drawings.
+Make an appointment with Building staff even before you start on construction drawings.
 This visit will help you understand building code requirements and the process of submitting construction documents for a building permit.
-If you decide to use an architect, he should also attend this meeting.
+If you decide to use an architect, the architect should also attend this meeting.

 Permit applications are available from the Permit Center at the City of Littleton or in PDF download.
 After completing the application, you should submit all submittal requirements to the Littleton Permit Center in the lobby of the Littleton Center, 2255 W. Berry Ave.
 Fees are payable upon issuance of the building permit and are based on the valuation of the project as assessed by the building official.
 Call 303-795-3751 for more information.

 Note, if you have a new business, a Business & Sales/Use Tax License is required prior to building permit issuance.
 For questions about the application, contact the Revenue and Sales Tax Technician at 303-795-3768.